 The eucalyptus forests and woodlands of Australia’s east coast are disappearing quickly, with a significant loss occurring throughout our local area.
 Australia Zoo has identified the koala, an icon of this dwindling habitat, as an important conservation species.
 We believe the wild population of koalas is critically threatened and in need of our protection.

 Although not listed as endangered by any Australian state, the koala population has been devastated over the last hundred years and is currently under great threat due to urbanisation and massive, uncontrolled habitat destruction.
-The Australian Koala Foundation estimates that upwards of 80 percent of original koala habitat in Australia has been cleared since European settlement.
+It has been estimated that upwards of 80 percent of original koala habitat in Australia has been cleared since European settlement.

-Apart from the direct impact of displacing and killing koalas, habitat clearing increases pressure on remaining populations and disrupts the demographic structure as displaced animals try to establish new home ranges.
+Apart from the direct impact of bushfires, habitat clearing increases pressure on remaining populations and disrupts the demographic structure as displaced animals try to establish new home ranges.
 This often leads to the demise of all populations.
 Continued clearing eventually leads to koala populations being isolated in small, fragmented parcels of land, totally cut off from other populations and extremely vulnerable to dog attacks and motor vehicle accidents.

 To ensure the survival of koalas in the wild, we have purchased and will continue to purchase the largest tracts of land possible.
 We strongly recommend anyone with acreage or grazing properties to PLEASE protect eucalypt woodlands or plant eucalypts before it’s too late.
 Our own field studies show that koalas can easily exist on grazing land with the presence of a few trees; these remaining trees do not affect the grazing quality of the land.
 It is estimated that more than 80 percent of the remaining koala population occurs on private land that is not protected.

 Australia Zoo staff volunteer wherever possible on research projects involving the local koala populations.